aabkn/aabkn.github.io/_posts/2021-01-14-GMM_Visually_Explained.md

 $$

 ### Maximization Step
 As mentioned before, the log-likelihood cannot be maximized in closed form.
 However, the problem becomes easy once we have class labels.
-So let’s introduce latent variables Z, i = 1…n, with Z_i being a class label of point i.
-If we observed both X and Z we could easily deduce parameters of every Gaussian component by maximizing the log-likelihood.
-However, in our case Z depends on the parameters.
+So let’s introduce latent variables $Z, i = 1, ..., n$, with $Z_i$ being a class label of point $i$.
+If we observed both $X$ and $Z$ we could easily deduce parameters of every Gaussian component by maximizing the log-likelihood.
+However, in our case $Z$ depends on the parameters.
 Another consideration is that GMM is a probabilistic model, and even if a point is close to the center of a cluster, it could still arise from another cluster with lower probability.
 When we make inference, we choose the most probable class of each point, but even under GMM assumptions, it doesn’t mean we chose the ‘true’ class.

-So now we have the log-likelihood function we want to maximize but cannot compute because of unknown Z… Don’t worry; there’s a solution.
+So now we have the log-likelihood function we want to maximize but cannot compute because of unknown $Z$...
+Don’t worry; there’s a solution.
 One way to estimate a quantity containing randomness is to take its expectation.
-Although we don’t know Z, we have estimates of its distribution – that’s r_ik computed on the expectation step.
+Although we don’t know Z, we have estimates of its distribution – that’s $r_{ik}$ computed on the expectation step.
 We can take expectation of log-likelihood with respect to the posterior distribution of cluster assignments.

 $$
 \begin{gathered}